Abel-beth-maachah: Second millennium BCE and biblical references

-Archaeology
+Exploration history

 Past explorations

 Despite its obvious historical importance and geographic prominence, Abel Beth Maacah was not excavated before 2012.
 Previous study of the site involved periodic visits by representatives of the British Mandatory Department of Antiquities and limited surveys carried out by the Israel Department of Antiquities in the 1950s, by Yehudah Dayan in the 1960s, and by Prof. William G. Dever of the University of Arizona in 1972, who summarily published the results, along with a detailed historical-geographical analysis (Dever 1986).
 Subsequently, a small salvage excavation conducted by the Israel Antiquities Authority (IAA) at the base of the southeastern slope revealed several Byzantine tombs, as well as a group of Middle Bronze IIB vessels that seemed typical of a tomb assemblage, although no tomb from this period was found (Stepansky 2005).

 Current project

 The excavation of Tel Abel Beth Maacah has been initiated and funded by Azusa Pacific University of Los Angeles, and is conducted as a joint project with the Hebrew University of Jerusalem, co-directed by Dr. Robert Mullins of the former institution and Dr. Naama Yahalom-Mack and Dr. Nava Panitz-Cohen of the latter.
 The surveyor and stratigraphic advisor is Ruhama Bonfil of the Hebrew University of Jerusalem.

-The project began in 2012 with a survey followed by four excavation seasons to date (2013-2016).
+The project began in 2012 with a survey followed by four excavation seasons to date (2013–2016).